16/12/2025

 Catalonia (Spain)

-Representatives Agnès Wasserman Olivé and Felip Vidal Auladell presented Aliages, an interdisciplinary project combining jewellery creation with photography and graphic design, fostering cross-disciplinary innovation and collaborative learning.
+Representatives Agnès Wasserman Olivé and Felip Vidal Auladell (from the Llotja School of Art and Design (Barcelona) presented Aliages, an interdisciplinary project combining jewellery creation with photography and graphic design, fostering cross-disciplinary innovation and collaborative learning.
 They also discussed Spain’s participation in learner mobility and Erasmus+ cooperation, strengthening European-level craft networks.

 Participants engaged in discussions around: